plone/volto/docs/source/configuration/validation.md

 It takes two `dependencies` since we can potentially have several validators for the same `widget`.
 The first element should be the `widget`, and the second you can set it up to identify the validator.
-You should specify the `widget` in the JSON schema of the block (or as an additional data in the content type definition).
+You should specify the `widget` in the JSON schema of the block (or as additional data in the content type definition).
 The next example is for the use case of a block JSON schema:

 ```ts